noobhacker02/Auto-Keyboard-Presser/README.md

 Auto Keyboard Presser PRO is a powerful keyboard automation tool that allows you to record and replay keyboard sequences with ease.
 Whether you're looking to automate repetitive tasks or enhance your gaming experience, this tool has you covered with a modern UI, customizable playback options, and an emergency stop feature.

+head down to see the steps and skip the blah blah

 ---